Jeong-Seung-Won/ICLR2026_Decomposed_Attention_FredFormer/README.md

-# TT-based Time Series Forecasting
+# Decomposed Attention FredFormer for Orbit Prediction

 A PyTorch implementation of time series forecasting using Tensor Train (TT) decomposition with transformer architecture for efficient multivariate time series prediction.